EusebiuAndrei/trial/README.md

 ### GET

-Get a specific provider by its id. (id - _id from User collection actually)
+Get a specific provider by its id.

+**URL parameter**:

+The ID of the provider should be specified in the URL:
+`.../api/providers/5eb175094afbf654966cb690`
+This ID should be the 24-character hex-string corresponding to the User `_id`, NOT the Provider `_id`

 **Return codes**: